Toree is a kernel for the Jupyter Notebook platform providing interactively access to Apache Spark.Get Toree 0.1.0-incubating

 Apache Toree is a kernel for the Jupyter Notebook platform providing interactively access to Apache Spark.
 It has been developed using the IPython messaging protocol and 0MQ, and despite the protocol’s name, the apache Toree currently exposes the Spark programming model in Scala, Python and R languages.

-Toree supports a number of types of interactions.
+Toree supports a number of interaction scenarios.
 In one common case, applications send snippets of code which are then executed by Spark, and the results are returned directly to the application.
 This style of interaction is what users of Notebooks experience when they evaluate code in cells.
 Instead of sending raw code, an application can send magics, which might be commands to add a JAR to the Spark execution context or a call to execute a shell command such as “ls”.
 Toree provides a well-defined mechanism to associate functionality with magics, and this is a useful point of extensibility of the system.
-The Kernel also supports an RPC-like interaction for applications to communicate with Spark.
-This is supported through the “Comm API” which is useful, for example, when an application needs to repetitively apply the same function to different data values.